emissary-ingress/emissary/user-guide/rate-limiting-tutorial.md

 Ambassador versions 0.40.2 and earlier use the `v0` API version which uses the `rate_limits` attribute to set rate limiting descriptors.
 Review the [Rate Limits configuration documentation](/reference/rate-limits#the-rate_limits-attribute) for more information.

-This configuration tells Ambassador Edge Stack about the rate limit rules to apply, notably that it needs the `x-ambassador-test-allow` header, and that it should set "A test case" as the `generic_key` descriptor when performing the gRPC request.
+This configuration tells the Ambassador Edge Stack about the rate limit rules to apply, notably that it needs the `x-ambassador-test-allow` header, and that it should set "A test case" as the `generic_key` descriptor when performing the gRPC request.

 Note that both `descriptor` and `headers` are optional.
 However, if `headers` are defined, **they must be part of the request in order to be rate limited**.